emmantolu/hng-bash/README.md

 	user=$(echo $user | xargs)
 	groups=$(echo $groups | xargs)
 ```
 This reads each line from the input file, stripping any leading/trailing whitespace from usernames and groups.
+Following the format of the input file, the user is separated from the group(s) with a semi-colon and using IFS, we save these details into variables.

 6. User and Group Creation: